Distant Hill Geology Trail

 Turbidite

-An outcrop with an example of a turbidite, a sudden undersea landslide composed of obvious layers of sediment from coarse gravel to fine-grained siltstone.
+The final outcrop is an example of a turbidite: a sudden undersea landslide that deposits clearly defined layers of sediment, ranging from coarse gravel to fine-grained siltstone.